AntonioRedondo/antonioredondo.com/README.md

  - `gulp lint`: lints source files.
  - `gulp build`: builds and deploys the project onto the `dist` folder.
  - `gulp min`: builds and deploys the inlined and minimised version of the project onto the `dist` folder.
 This is what is actually deployed on [antonioredondo.com](http://antonioredondo.com).

+ ## Hosting

+ The whole website is hosted on [GitHub Pages](https://pages.github.com/).
+GitHub Pages allows very good free hosting conditions, with a [generous storage and bandwidth limit](https://help.github.com/articles/what-is-github-pages/#usage-limits) and the possibility of [using your own DNS domain](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
+So the [`docs`](https://github.com/AntonioRedondo/antonioredondo.com/tree/master/docs) folder is actually the final distributable page that is delivered when visiting [antonioredondo.com](http://antonioredondo.com).